-If you have ever had this experience, you will know that symptoms around fibromyalgia and the heart can give you quite a scare.
+If you've ever had any kind of pain in the chest area, you know that symptoms around fibromyalgia and the heart can give you quite a scare.

 The danger for those with diagnosed fibromyalgia is the risk that they won’t seek medical care for a genuine heart problem because they assume that the pain is part of the fibromyalgia.

 It goes without saying that the heart is truly the most important muscle in the body.

 One of the primary symptoms of fibromyalgia is chronic pain across multiple areas of the body.
 One common symptom that we often talk about is costochondritis.
 The pain comes from inflammation in cartilage connecting the ribs and breastbone.

 Also, refer to our Chest Pain article at anytime to learn about other causes of pain in the chest area.

 One study of 57 heart failure patients found that more than 20 percent of the participants met the diagnostic criteria for fibromyalgia.
-Even more concerning was the determination that the severity of heart failure tends to correspond with the severity of the fibromyalgia symptoms.
+There was also a determination that the severity of heart failure tends to correspond with the severity of the fibromyalgia symptoms.

 Research has also shown that fibromyalgia patients are more likely to suffer from a variety of diseases related to central nervous system sensitivity or dysfunction.

 There is also some scientific research that proves variability in heart rate is connected to fibromyalgia.
 For instance, many sufferers have tachycardia, which occurs when the heart beats abnormally fast.
 This is just one autonomic nervous system dysfunction that is commonly seen in fibromyalgia sufferers.
 The connection is so strong that some professionals recommend checking for heart rate inconsistency as a diagnostic tool for fibromyalgia.

-Heart attacks can be the result of many factors including clogged arteries, which is caused by an unhealthy diet, smoking, and obesity.
+Heart attacks can be the result of many factors including clogged arteries, which is often caused by an unhealthy diet.
 Stress on the body is also a major factor, and remember what I so often say, that living with fibro itself can be a form of stress on the body.

 Fibromyalgia might put sufferers at greater risk for heart dysfunction, especially when chronic pain, fatigue and sleep disorders cause more imbalance of chemicals, hormones, etc. We know that cortisol levels (from the adrenals) become out of balance when we are not getting restorative sleep, and this also affects the heart.